Here’s how my 2015 spring bear hunt with Vern Lorton went on the Quinault Reservation.

-I just got back from an awesome spring bear hunt with M&D Bear Guide Service, a bear hunting outfitter on the Quinault Indian Reservation of western Washington.
+I just got back from an awesome spring bear hunt with Vern Lorton, a bear hunting guide on the Quinault Indian Reservation of western Washington.
 Though this was not my first bear hunt, I hoped that it would be my first successful bear hunt in the State of Washington.
-Fortunately, M&D Bear Guide Service delivered a service beyond all my expectations and I had a great time.
+Fortunately, he delivered a service beyond all my expectations and I had a great time.

-Founded by Vern “Doc” Lorton, an Army and Vietnam veteran, M&D Bear Guide Service specializes in hunting black bear over bait on the 208,000 acre Quinault Indian Reservation in western Washington.
+Vern “Doc” Lorton, an Army and Vietnam veteran, specializes in hunting black bear over bait on the 208,000 acre Quinault Indian Reservation in western Washington.
 Since the habitat there is outstanding and the hunting pressure has traditionally been very light, the Quinault Indian Reservation has a very healthy black bear population.
 Unfortunately, the bears there have started eating the cambium layer on the reservation’s trees.

 Obviously, this is very bad for the trees.
 Since the Quinault Indian Nation depends heavily on logging for income, they have legalized bear hunting over bait in order to control the bear population and reduce the damage they are causing to the trees.
 This makes for some outstanding bear hunting opportunities and the reservation is unique in Washington for being the only place in the state where black bears may be hunted using bait.